Part A: Standing Offer

 - In the case of Joint Ventures or Amalgamations, the highest level of corporate security attainable through CISD of PSPC is the lowest level held by any single member of the JV or amalgamation.
 For example: a Joint Venture with five (5) members is comprised of four members holding a valid Facility Security Clearance (FSC) at the Secret level and one member holding a valid Designated Organization Screening (DOS).
 The highest corporate security level for which the Joint Venture would be considered under this SO framework would be DOS, until such time as the member holding a valid DOS clearance has requested sponsorship via the SO Authority and obtained a valid FSC at the secret level issued by CISD

 - Additional security checks may be conducted by the Identified User

 3. Standard Clauses and Conditions

-All clauses and conditions identified in the Standing Offer and resulting contract(s) by number, date and title are set out in the Standard Acquisition Clauses and Conditions Manual issued by Public Works and Government Services Canada.
+All clauses and conditions identified in the SO and resulting Call-up(s) by number, date and title are set out in the Standard Acquisition Clauses and Conditions Manual issued by PSPC.

 3.1 General Conditions

 2005 (2016-04-04) ARCHIVED—General Conditions–Standing Offers–Goods or Services, apply to and form part of the Standing Offer.

 The Supplier must compile and maintain records on its provision of goods, services or both to the federal government under Call-ups resulting from the SO.
 The Supplier must provide this data in accordance with the reporting requirements detailed at the Quarterly Usage Report Instructions page If no goods or services are provided during a given period, the Supplier must still provide a "NIL" report.
 Canada reserves the right to change the “NIL” reporting procedure at any time.